Albert24GG/oop-assignments/tema0/README.md

   and return them as JSON.

 - **Attack/Use ability actions**: these actions are not particularly complex, but they require some validation to ensure that the action is legal.
+Most common validations are made through separate methods, to avoid code duplication.
-Apart from that, the execution of the ability/attack is handled through the methods provided by the `PlayableCard` class and its subclasses.
+  Apart from those, the execution of the ability/attack is handled through the methods provided by the `PlayableCard` class and its subclasses.
 At the end of the action, the card is marked as used, and it is checked if it should be removed from the board.
 Also, we check if the game has ended after the action and invoke the appropriate routines if it has.

 - **End turn action**: this action is pretty straightforward, as it just switches the turn to the other player.
 It also invokes some routines associated with the rules of the game, such as unfreezing the cards of the current player.

+### Error Handling

+The game uses a centralized error handling system through the `ActionException` class.
+Each game action that cannot be performed throws an `ActionException` with a specific `GameErrorType` enum value, allowing for consistent error handling and appropriate feedback.
+This approach ensures that illegal moves and invalid states are caught and handled uniformly.